crossian123/run/README.md

 # Cloud Run Hello World Sample12

-This sample shows how to deploy a Hello World application to Cloud Run.
+This sample shows how to deploy a Hello World application to Cloud Run.s

 [![Run in Google Cloud][run_img]][run_link]